Formatting of Currency and Number Fields

 When outputting to Word, PowerPoint, or PDF files, the merge fields with data type currency or number can be formatted.

 *This function is a feature of Office File Creator Ver.2.
-If you are using Ver.1, please refer to the Ver.1 version.
+For Ver.1, refer to Formatting of Currency and Number Fields (Ver.1).

 Examples of Use